dhh1128/codecraft.co/lacunas-everywhere.md

 slug: lacunas-everywhere
 redirect_from:
   - /2014/07/16/lacunas-everywhere
+comments:
+  - author: David H
+    date: 2014-07-17 07:29:40
+    comment: >
+      Hi Daniel -
+      You've definitely got me curious!
+      Can you give us your reasoning why a whole new language vs. extending an existing language to solve your use cases?
+Becaues the problems you cite sound more like a wish list for additional features to a language, not complaints about features you want removed from any given language.
+      Also, what you've written so far reminds me of Donald Knuth and his "literate programming", which was intended to address your concerns about the human aspect of programming.
+If I understand correctly, in Knuth's system you write a document whose primary language is English (or Spanish or whatever your human language is) and the compiler extracts embedded code out of it and creates the program.
+That way the code and documentation are never far apart.
+Comments on that?
+      David H
+  - author: Daniel Hardman
+    date: 2014-07-17 08:41:10
+    comment: >
+      David: the problem I'm highlighting doesn't require a new programming language; it could easily be solved by extending existing ones.
+In fact, I even toyed with the idea of writing up a proposal for C++17...
+However, "extending" doesn't just mean adding a library or package into the core runtime; it would require a change in assumptions about what we believe is valid content for code.
+For that reason, I suspect that existing languages won't glom onto it.

+      In my next couple posts, I'll describe the solution.
+I've been slow to post, lately, but I'll try to write them quickly so you're not left hanging for too long. :-) I'm not trying to be mysterious; I'm just having a dickens of a time pulling half a dozen mental threads into a coherent tapestry.

+      Your connection with Knuth is an interesting one.
+I've heard of literate programming, and I've read some stuff by him before, but I am not very familiar with the specific idea you describe, so now I've got a new homework assignment.
 ---
 I'm <a href="http://matadornetwork.com/abroad/20-awesomely-untranslatable-words-from-around-the-world/" target="_blank">told</a> that in Czech, the word "prozvonit" means "to call a mobile phone and let it ring once so that the other person will call back, saving the first caller money."

 <figure><img src="https://farm5.staticflickr.com/4113/5080987526_cdbf30487f_z_d.jpg" alt="" width="640" height="421" /><figcaption>Image credit: AstridWestvang (Flickr)</figcaption></figure>